kata011605-glitch/Overcooked/README.md

 end cookfood;
 ```

-#### Modi

-As part of this category, if using starter code of some kind (discussed below), you should add at least one input and at least one output appropriate to your project to demonstrate your understanding of modifying the ports of your various architectures and components in VHDL as well as the separate .xdc constraints file.

-Images and/or videos of the project in action interspersed throughout to provide context (10 points of the Submission category)

 ## Modifications
 This project was built from the Lab 6 Pong structure.
 The files ```pong.vhd```, ```bat_n_ball.vhd```, ```vga_sync.vhd```, ```pong.xdc```, ```leddec.vhd```, ```clk_wiz_0.vhd```, and ```clk_wiz_0_clk_wiz.vhd``` were reused from Lab 6.
 Some aspects of ```pong.vhd``` were also used as a baseline. ```pong.vhd``` was renamed to ```overcooked.vhd```, ```bat_n_ball.vhd``` to ```cookfood.vhd``` and ```pong.xdc``` to ```setup.xdc```.